Special Thanks to Trumpie Photography

 Maryann is the associate director of Finance & Operations and has served on staff since March 2010.
 She oversees the processing of accounts payables, receivables and pledge bill reminders, grant payouts and designation payouts along with producing accompanying reports.
 Maryann also processes incoming pledges…preparing data for program entry and proofing data to assure accuracy.
 Before joining the team, Maryann worked part time and holds an associate’s degree in Accounting from Lansing Community College.
 She worked a short time in the profession prior to becoming a stay-at-home mom while her children were young.
 She and husband Dennis have two children and are proud to call Lansing home

-Nick joined the team as associate director of fund development in June 2012.
+Nick joined the team as associate director of fund development in June 2012 and took on the role as assistant vice president in August of 2019.
 In this role he serves as liaison to hundreds of local businesses and organizations and helps plan their employee fundraising campaigns.
 He often makes presentations about united way and speaks to new businesses about the value of partnerships.
 Additionally, he is responsible for monitoring the campaign’s financial progress.
 Before joining CAUW, Nick worked at Central Michigan 2-1-1, united way’s helpline for resources in the community, where he assisted approximately 50,000 callers during his five years of service.
 Nick served on the board of directors of The NorthWest Initiative and New Way In and is a former member of the Delta-Waverly Rotary Club.
 Born and raised in metro Detroit, Nick is proud to call Lansing home with his wife Kelli and new baby Crosby.

 Paula is the administrative assistant for Executive and Finance.
 She assists in the overall administrative support for finance and administrative departments within the organization.
 Prior to starting at CAUW in 2015, Paula was the administrative assistant for the Greater Lansing Catholic Education Foundation where she provided assistance to families for tuition and provided donor relations communication assistance.
 She’s been married to her wonderful husband Robb for 28 years and has four children and one grandchild.
 Paula is also very involved with her church and family.
 Facebook: Paula Minich McKay Twitter: @mommasunami